Introduction to Section B Benefits in Alberta

 Joe earns $1,000 per week at his job and is injured in an automobile accident in Alberta.
 He cannot work at all because of the injuries caused by the accident, so his benefits at work pay him $800 in disability.
 According to the formula, Joe would be entitled to $218.18 per week in Section B disability benefits, on top of the $800 he receives through his work benefits.

 Many rules and exceptions may apply to your unique situation.
-If you have questions about your entitlement to Section B Disability Benefits, or the formula for calculating your Section B disability amount, please call or email us.
+If you have questions about your entitlement to Section B Disability Benefits, or the formula for calculating your Section B disability amount, please call or email us for free legal answers today.
+Our Alberta injury lawyers are happy to help and will be pleased to speak with you.

-How Do I Qualify For Section B Disability Benefits?
+How Do I Qualify For Section B Disability Benefits in Alberta?

 - You must have been injured in an automobile accident.
 This includes car, motorcycle, bicycle, truck, bus, and pedestrian accidents.